Getting a new puppy is a wonderful experience, but it can be a little intimidating too.

 3. The School Gates

-Depending on where your local supermarket is, they may or may not let dogs in.
+Depending on where your local super store is, they may or may not let dogs in.
 It’s no problem if they don’t, because you can just settle down on a bench by the trolleys and let the human traffic come to you.

 Let your pup get used to the rumble of trolleys being pushed around, and the clunks as the carts are stacked together.